 11. Performance Based Models – Remunerate the agency based on pre-agreed performance metrics.

-Through our extensive consulting work we have identified the various agency fee models above.
+Through our extensive consulting work we have identified the various agency compensation models above.
 While this is not a complete list, as there are numerous hybrid variation, we believe this covers the vast majority of mainstream fee types for media and all other agencies.

 We trust you will find this informative and helpful in shaping your views on agency fees.